irban-jassal/Microsoft-365-Administration-Labs/Lab 4 - Exchange Online Mail Flow Rules/README.md

 The objectives of this lab were:

-- Create an Exchange Online mail flow rule
+- Create an Exchange Online Mail Flow Rule
-- Configure conditions for email processing
+- Configure rule conditions and actions
-- Apply automated actions to email messages
+- Apply an automatic email disclaimer
-- Understand Exchange Online transport rules
+- Understand Exchange Online Transport Rules
-- Learn how organizations use mail flow rules for compliance and email management
+- Verify the Mail Flow Rule configuration

 ---

 # Scenario

-The organization wants to add a confidentiality disclaimer to emails sent outside the organization.
+The organization requires all emails sent outside the organization to include a confidentiality disclaimer.

-As the Microsoft 365 Administrator, the task was to create a mail flow rule that automatically appends a disclaimer to external emails.
+As the Microsoft 365 Administrator, I created a Mail Flow Rule to automatically append a disclaimer to external email messages.

 ---